mportesdev/mportesdev.github.io/_posts/2023-04-20-nullable-and-non-nullable-columns.md

 ---
 layout: post
-title:  "Nullable and non-nullable columns in SQLAlchemy 2.x"
+title:  "Nullable and non-nullable columns in SQLAlchemy 2"
 tags: [python, sql]
 comments: false
 ---

+Two basic ways to declare the nullable property of a table column in SQLAlchemy 2.x ORM.

 ```python
 from sqlalchemy import Integer